kalogs-c/kablogs/content/posts/super-polymorphism-ts-dynamic-import.md

   }
 }

-// Don't forget to export without instanciate the class
+// Don't forget to export without instantiated the class
 // For example, dont't type `export default new` export default Pokemon;
 ```